Estimated reading time: 5 minutes

-It’s different of course to the type of burn damage trees and fruit suffer in an actual fire (as many parts of Australia are currently experiencing), but if you live in a hot climate (like we do) sunburn is an inevitable part of fruit growing.
+Sunburn is different from the type of burn damage that trees and fruit suffer in an actual fire (which is also becoming more common) but can still do a lot of damage.
+If you live in a hot climate (like we do) sunburn is an certain part of fruit growing.

 There are three types of sunburn damage you may see on your fruit:

 The first type of sunburn, called sunburn necrosis, appears as brown or black patches on the skin of the fruit.
 The burns may appear in different forms.
 They can be sunken, as seen in the photo above, or raised and rough in texture.

 They are usually located on the side of the fruit that has been exposed to the sun.

 Sunburn browning on fruit appears as brown or yellow spots on the skin of the fruit.
 It’s caused by damage to the cells in the fruit’s skin from too much heat, and can occur all over the fruit.

 This type of sunburn looks like brown or yellow discoloration of the skin, and can almost appear green at times.
 These burns occur on the side of the fruit that has been exposed to the sun.

 Photo-oxidative sunburn is caused by the build up of reactive oxygen species (ROS) within the fruit’s cells as a result of exposure to UV rays.

 It can cause damage to the membrane lipids and proteins within the cells.
 The flesh under the burn usually feels quite hard and doesn’t ripen properly.